 For the latest addition to the trail you’ll need to turn right out of the library and head straight into King George V playing fields crossing Brooklyn Road as you enter the park.
 If you walk down the wide road on the left of the field and follow it around to the right at the bottom you’ll find the Listening Dragon.
 Designed by Rob Olins the piece was completed in summer 2019.
 For more details see here.
 Once you’ve taken in the views of Christchurch and the local hills you can retrace your steps back to the library.

-Retrace tiyr steps back to Coronation Square and head down Princess ELizabeth Way and you”ll see two urban art works which were painted during the 2019 Cheltenham Paint Festival on the gable end of Arundell House.
-The first is by Inkie one of the original Bristol street artists, the second by Denk -both fantastic!!
+Retrace your steps back to Coronation Square and head down Princess Elizabeth Way and you’ll see two urban art works which were painted during the 2019 Cheltenham Paint Festival on the gable end of Arundell House.
+The first is by Inkie one of the original Bristol street artists, the second by Dank -two further art works were added in 2020.

 The trail then snakes its way down hill to Springfield Park where you can can’t miss the Spaceship shelter.
 Travelling further down towards the Springbank Community Centre you may struggle to notice the next Totem piece as its located in the Springbank Community Garden.
 Both these Springbank creations were designed by Jony Easterby in 2007.